Skip To Content

 COURT LETS FORTIS OFF HOOK FOR WILLIAMSBURG CONDO DEFECTS

-Developer wins argument that shoddy workmanship is board’s problem now
+Developer wins argument that shoddy workmanship is board’s problem now.

 In a dispute between the Board of a condominium and the Sponsor of a condominium who acquired several condo units following a Chapter 11 Bankruptcy of the original sponsor, the Board brought suit alleging breach of contract for damages and defects within the condominium existing prior to the original sponsor declaring bankruptcy.
 The alleged defects included flooding, poor wiring, HVAC issues, and cracks in the facade of the building.
-The firm was retained to represent the acquiring Sponsor who disclaimed responsibility for repairing the defects in the condominium.
+The firm was retained to represent the acquiring Sponsor who disclaimed responsibility for repairing the defects of the condominium.

 In October 2011, the Sponsor acquired thirty-seven condominium units along with forty parking spaces in the Bayard Views Condominium, a high-rise luxury condominium overlooking Brooklyn’s McCarren Park.
 The purchase occurred after a Chapter 11 Bankruptcy of the original sponsor.
 About three months later, the Sponsor amended the condominium offering plan listing itself as the new sponsor and stating that it would be making repairs on “Punch List” items in connection with the construction of the building’s common areas.